astropy/astropy/docs/time/index.rst

 tcb    Barycentric Coordinate Time (TCB) tcg    Geocentric Coordinate Time  (TCG) tdb    Barycentric Dynamical Time  (TDB) tt     Terrestrial Time             (TT) ut1    Universal Time              (UT1) utc    Coordinated Universal Time  (UTC) local  Local Time Scale          (LOCAL)
 ====== =================================

 .. [#] Wikipedia `time standard <https://en.wikipedia.org/wiki/Time_standard>`_ article
 .. [#] SOFA Time Scale and Calendar Tools
        `(PDF) <http://www.iausofa.org/sofa_ts_c.pdf>`_
 .. [#] `<http://www.ucolick.org/~sla/leapsecs/timescales.html>`_

-.. note:: ``local`` TimeScale is a scale that cannot be converted to/from any other scale and to which only TimeDelta with ``None`` type scale could be added or subtracted.
+.. note:: The ``local`` time scale is meant for free-running clocks or simulation times, i.e., to represent a time without properly defined scale.
+This means it cannot be converted to any other time scale, and arithmetic is possible only with |Time| instances with scale ``local`` and with |TimeDelta| instances with scale ``local`` or `None`.

-The system of transformation between supported time scales is shown in the figure below.
+The system of transformation between supported time scales (i.e., all but ``local``) is shown in the figure below.
 Further details are provided in the `Convert time scale`_ section.

 .. image:: time_scale_conversion.png